The secret gems of the Danube

 Serbia’s eastern fringes are all about dramatic scenery – think soaring cliffs, jaw-drop gorges and quirky rock formations.

 The most striking scenery can be found at the Iron Gates, a breathtaking gorge carved by the Danube which acts as a natural border between Serbia and Romania.
-We spend a day slowly cruising through on our eastern Danube river cruise.
+We spend a day slowly cruising through on our Danube Melodies with Salzburg.

 The pretty town of Donji Milanovac is another great port of call, with its quaint streets, artefact-filled church and spectacular views.